top of page

 If you are still seeking an autism diagnosis, we can help you find a provider in your area who can accurately diagnose your child.

 It's important to choose a facility that provides your child with a sense of peace, but also allows for stimulation and growth.
 We are confident that both you and your child you will feel at home in our clinic.
-With our individualized therapy rooms and relaxed atmosphere we strive to make you feel at home the moment you arrive in our facility.
+With our individualized therapy rooms and relaxed atmosphere we strive to make you feel at home the moment you arrive in our facility

 Safety-Care Certified

-Core Principles of Safety-Care
+Core Principles of Quality Physical Management

-• Respectful, humane, non-coercive interventions.
+• Respectful, humane, non-coercive interventions that are evidence-based.

 bottom of page